ATLAS Arts is a contemporary art producer and commissioner on the Isle of Skye, creating connections between artists and audiences.

 ATLAS is an itinerant arts organisation that celebrates and explores the specificity of place within a local, national and international context.
-An organisation ‘without walls’, they are uniquely placed to help to deliver a contemporary arts programme in a dispersed remote rural setting.
+An organisation ‘without walls’, they are uniquely placed to help to deliver a contemporary arts programme in a dispersed rural setting.
 ATLAS will provide opportunities for artists to extend their practice through commissions, socially engaged projects, exhibitions, cultural exchanges, residencies, workshops, educational programmes and projects that strongly connect communities.

 ATLAS focuses on principles of collaboration, reciprocity, diversity and audience building, forging links between art and communities.
 Their work is made within the context of sustained relationships between organisations, artists, local residents, and stakeholders.